What is the climate like?

 As most items are shipped in from mainland Portugal some products can be somewhat pricey.
 However, staple foods, fresh meat and fish are all very moderately priced.
 Milk is very cheap as the islands have a large population of cows.
-Health insurance is cheap, there are private insurers that offer packages starting as low as 40 Euro a month.
+Health insurance is relatively inexpensive, private insurers offer packages starting as low as 100-150 Euro a month.
 The state provides health care at very low cost.
 House insurance varies depending on the package.
 For a 300,000 Euro house insurance including earthquake coverage will cost around 500 Euro per year.
 Car insurance will cost around 200 Euro per year for a decent sized car.
 Road taxes vary on the type and age of your car but usually are less than 100 Euros per year.
 Real Estate tax is 0.3% per year of the tax value of the house or land which can be dramatically lower than the commercial value of a property.
 Real estate taxes are low compared to other countries.
 Water bills are low but electricity bills can be high if one uses electrical heating, lots of cycles in the cloth dryer.
 For a large house it can be 100-150 Euro a month.

 What health service is provided?

 Faial has an excellent hospital, with an accident and emergency unit, and also a Health Centre.
 When you are a resident of the island a visit to the health clinic will cost you 2 Euros.
 The doctor will refer you to the hospital if a specialist is required to look at your health problem.
 You need to register to get an ID number to make use of health services.
 As a visitor you can go to the emergency at the hospital to see a doctor at a fee of 50 Euros.

 Will we be able to use cash machines to withdraw money whilst on the island or should we bring travelers cheques with us?

 There are plenty of cash machines in Horta and one at the airport, too.
 Traveler’s cheques can prove expensive to cash.